Plan Your Visit To The Florence Duomo

 During my recent trip to Florence, Italy, my girlfriend Kristin and I decided to do something we’d never done before: visit the top of the Florence Duomo.
 Every Italian city has a duomo.
-Though there is no English equivalent, to define duomo is easy enough: it is the most important church in a city.
+Though there is no English equivalent, to define duomo is easy enough: it is the most important church in a city and in Florence one of the top tourist attractions.
 The Italian duomo is usually located in the largest and most important piazza in the city.
 The duomo is a place for people to convene and to worship.
 As a result, duomos commonly tout architectural designs and magnificent artworks that rival those of museums.

 The beginning and middle of our trek was simply this: climbing.
 Suddenly, we came out onto a walkway that hugged the inside of the dome.
 The walkway went nearly a third of the circumference, bringing us face to face with one of the largest paintings of the Renaissance.
 It had all of my favorite Renaissance themes and reminded me of Michelangelo’s The Last Judgment located in the Sistine Chapel.
 Sinners were being roasted alive, skewered, and flogged by the devil’s minions.
 The devout were being welcomed to paradise.